Introduction

-Albert Burt was a bootmaker and grocer in the High Street for a brief period in the late 1880s.
+Albert Burt was a bootmaker in the High Street at Hardington for a brief period in the late 1880s.
+After losing his first wife to tuberculosis, he moved to Lichfield, where he found business success and remarried.

 Childhood at Hardington

-Albert, born in 1864 at Hardington, was the son of Lazarus Burt, a labourer, and his wife, Elizabeth.
-His father later became the landlord of the Butcher’s Arms, Yeovil.
+Born in 1864 at Hardington, Albert was the son of Lazarus and Elizabeth Burt.
+His father was a labourer who later became the landlord of the Butcher’s Arms, Yeovil.

 Life at Yetminster

-In April 1881, Albert was a shoemaker at Yetminster, lodging with Charles Jesty, a railway plate layer.
+By April 1881, Albert was working as a shoemaker at Yetminster, where he lodged with Charles Jesty, a railway plate layer.

 Return to Hardington